cherryaugusta/hello-uk/README.md

 ## Project Objective

-This repository showcases practical understanding of:
+This project was built to practice and demonstrate:

-- Angular CLI project creation
+- Creating an Angular application using Angular CLI
-- Angular application structure
+- Understanding Angular project structure
-- Component HTML and CSS customization
+- Editing component HTML and CSS
-- Basic UI styling
+- Applying page styling and layout techniques
-- Development server usage
+- Running a development server
-- Production build process
+- Creating a production build
-- Git and GitHub workflow
+- Using Git and GitHub for version control

 ---